hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 This perspective captures two essential objectives, but fails to express the full potential.

-### Evolved mission
+### Pillars of an evolved mission

 I believe we can do better.
 Infra is positioned to do more than preserve and reduce.
-The pillars of the new mission are:
+I offer the following pillars of an evolved mission, which we will consider further in the subsequent sections:

 - **Stability**: preserve existing products, prioritized by impact (backward-looking)
 - **Efficiency**: improve margins for existing and new products (outward-looking)
 - **Agility**: enable new products, reducing execution costs to experiment, develop, and launch (forward-looking)

+### Looking forward

+With these pillars in mind, we will examine the following topics, one per section

+- Context: overview relevant corporate context
+- Agility: discuss the role and priority of agility
+- Growth: argue for agility as a force-multiplier to company-wide growth
+- Mission: end with an examination of a unified mission

-## 2️⃣ Corporate context
+## :two: Corporate context

 ### Corporate lifecycle